Nintendo Ups the Ante

 Mario may be an Italian plumber, but he was born in Japan.
 Created by Shigeru Miyamoto, Mario debuted as “Jumpman” in Donkey Kong.

-Among Miyamoto’s other successful creations are the Metroid series and Princess Zelda, heroine of a groundbreaking series that introduced sliding side-screen graphics and has sold millions of units.
+Among Miyamoto’s other successful creations are many of the games in the Metroid franchise and Princess Zelda, heroine of a groundbreaking series that introduced sliding side-screen graphics and has sold millions of units.